 Fujisawa

-But I don't feel like I'm working as an infrastructure engineer; I feel like I'm no different from a normal office worker.
-To be honest, I don't even consider myself an infrastructure engineer.
+However, I don't have any special awareness that I'm working as an infrastructure engineer, and I feel like I'm no different from any other company employee.
+To be honest, I don't even think of myself as an infrastructure engineer

 Fujisawa